Silverfeelin/Starbound-SpawnableItemPack/README.md

 ## Things to note
 * Game updates that add or remove items may cause issues, as the mod uses its own item file.
+* With [OpenStarbound](https://github.com/OpenStarbound/OpenStarbound), items from all installed mods are added.

 [qbm]:(https://github.com/Silverfeelin/Starbound-Quickbar-Mini)
 [qbmRelease]:(https://github.com/Silverfeelin/Starbound-Quickbar-Mini/releases)